tgres/tgres/README.md

 While Tgres is very performant, it isn't meant to compete with high end TS databases where specialized storage is a must.
-It is meant to address the needs of apps that need time-series processing without having to rely on complex external infrastructure.
+It is meant to address the needs of apps that require time-series processing without having to rely on complex external infrastructure.

 Whether you use standalone Tgres or as a package, the time series data